 Our testers found that what most people would assume is true: therapy works better in real-time.
 Text-based therapy can, however, be more effective for certain types of patients who are averse to more direct interaction.
+It can also be very helpful for sharing an idea or concern that you want to reference during a subsequent session.
 Still, there are a lot of ways to obscure meaning and miscommunicate when you’re limited to text.
 It’s also harder for therapists to apply specific techniques without the benefit of real-time presence.

 If you want the benefit of live sessions, BetterHelp is the way to go.
 They have no analog to Talkspace’s messaging-only plan, but that’s because the company believes in the irreplaceable value of live sessions.
 And live sessions via text are still available through BetterHelp.

 Except for live sessions, any communications with your therapist will require some patience.
 Both companies allow messaging with your counselor, but neither strictly oversees how frequently they respond to messages.
 For the most part, our testers found counselors with both companies check their messages at least once a day, and many check in more frequently.

 Keep in mind that these response times are similar to therapists hired outside of these platforms.
 It is unrealistic to expect any provider to respond immediately to your messages.
 If you want specific clarification about how and when your therapist will write back, ask them about their policy.

 Insider Tip: One of the best things you can do if you want a quick back and forth with your therapist is to allow the system to send you email notifications and set some kind of alert on your phone.
 That way, you might respond to any messages you receive quickly enough that your therapist could see the response while they’re still on the messaging platform.
 They don’t have to respond in that case, but we have seen some therapists engage in a short exchange.